 So, if you are targeting the flag but cannot see it, you will not be able to use a golf Rangefinder to get an accurate yardage.
 Also, they can struggle to work properly when playing in rain or fog.

-A basic golf RangeFinder starts at £150 with more advanced models coming in at £300 plus and now lets have a look at the differences between a budget golf rangefinder and a top of the range option.
+A basic golf Rangefinder starts at $150 with more advanced models coming in at $450 plus and now lets have a look at the differences between a budget golf rangefinder and a top of the range option.

 Obviously, there is quite a big difference between the bottom-end and high-end rangefinders on the market.
 But is there really much difference in what they offer and the information they provide in terms of the distance?

-Well in terms of the physical characteristics, as you’d expect, the more expensive one looks a bit crisper and sharper whereas the cheaper options can feel a little bit flimsier.
-This could be because the bigger brands may have put more effort into the design and looks of their equipment.
+Well in terms of the physical characteristics, as you?d expect, the more expensive one looks a bit crisper and sharper whereas the cheaper options can feel a little bit flimsier.
+Just like the best golf drivers out there, this could be because the bigger brands may have put more effort into the design and looks of their equipment.

 But it means that the cheaper options can sometimes be a little more durable we think because the more expensive one can break easier if you just leave them in your bag or something and they get shoved around everywhere.